TheUnicat/chessGPT/README.md

 # chessGPT
 A chess engine built on the decision transformer architecture.
+Built with nanoGPT by Andrej Karpathy.

 IF YOU DON'T HAVE PYTHON: